Open a PDF version to print this topic

 Review your lifestyle

 Are you doing too much?
-Can you hand some things to someone else?
+Can you hand some things over to someone else?
 Can you take more time to do some things?
-You may need to prioritise things, so you don't try to do everything at once.
+You may need to prioritise things, so you do not try to do everything at once.
+Make a list of tasks so you can see what needs to be done.

 Eat healthily